Large-scale network motif analysis using compression: MDL Motif analysis

 \paragraph{The motif code} We can now define the full motif code.
 It stores the following elements.
-Since each corresponds to a prefix-free code, we can simply concatenate their codewords for a prefix-free codeword for the data. \begin{description} \item[subgraph] First, we store the subgraph $G'$ using $L^\text{base}(G')$ bits. \item[template] We then create the \emph{template graph} $H$ by removing the nodes of each instance $M \in \cal M$, except for the first, which becomes a specially marked node, called an \emph{instance node}.
-The internal links of $M$---those incident to two nodes both in $M$---are removed from the graph.
-Any link connecting a node outside of $M$ to a node inside of $M$ is kept, and rewired to the instance node. \item[instance nodes] $L^\text{base}$ does not record which nodes of $H$ are instance nodes, so we must record this separately.
-Once we have recorded how many instance nodes there are, there are $n(H) \choose |{\cal M}|$ possible placements, so we can encode this information in $L^\N (|{\cal M}|) + \log {n(H) \choose |{\cal M}|}$ bits. \item[rewiring] For each side of a link in $H$ incident to an instance node, we need to know which node in the motif it originally connected to.
-Let there be some agreed-upon order in which to enumerate the links of any given graph.
-Given this order, we only need to encode the sequence $W$ of integers $w_i \in [1,\ldots, n(G')]$.
-We do so using the DM model described above.
-The maximum symbol and length of $W$ can be deduced from parts already encoded.
-Note that this code is invariant to the ordering of $W$, so the particulars of the canonical node ordering do not need to be specified. \item[multiple edges] Since $L^\text{base}$ can only encode simple graphs, we cannot use it to store $H$ directly, since collapsing the instances into single nodes may have created multiple edges.
-We remove all multiple edges and encode them separately.
+We use a prefix-free code for each, so we can simply concatenate the individual codewords to get a complete description of $G$. \begin{description} \item[subgraph] First, we store the subgraph $M$ using $L^\text{base}(M)$ bits. \item[template] We then create the \emph{template graph} $H$ by removing the nodes of each instance $I \in \I$, except for the first, which becomes a specially marked node, called an \emph{instance node}.
+The internal links of $I$---those incident to two nodes both in $I$---are removed and links to a node outside of $I$ are rewired to the instance node. \item[instance nodes] $L^\text{base}$ does not record which nodes of $H$ are instance nodes, so we must record this separately.
+Once we have recorded how many instance nodes there are, there are $n(H) \choose |\I|$ possible placements, so we can encode this information in $L^\N (|\I|) + \log {n(H) \choose |\I|}$ bits. \item[rewiring] For each side of a link in $H$ incident to an instance node, we need to know which node in the motif it originally connected to.
+Given some canonical order, we only need to encode the sequence $W$ of integers $w_i \in [1,\ldots, n(M)]$. \item[multiple edges] Since $L^\text{base}$ can only encode simple graphs, we remove all multiple edges form $H$ and encode them separately.
 We assume a canonical ordering over the links and record for each link incident to an instance node, how many copies of it were removed.
-This gives us a sequence $R$ of natural numbers $R_i \in [0, r_\text{max}]$ which we store by first recording the maximum value in $L^\N(\max(R))$ bits, and then recording $R$ with the DM model. \item[insertions] Finally, while $H$ and $G'$ give us enough information to recover a graph isomorphic to $G$, we cannot yet reconstruct where each node of a motif instance belongs in the node ordering of $G$.
+This gives us a sequence $R$ of natural numbers $R_i \in [0, r_\text{max}]$ which we store by first recording the maximum value in $L^\N(\max(R))$ bits, and then recording $R$ with the DM model. \item[insertions] Finally, while $H$ and $M$ give us enough information to recover a graph isomorphic to $G$, we cannot yet reconstruct where each node of a motif instance belongs in the node ordering of $G$.
 Note that the first node in the instance became the instance node, so we only need to record where to insert the rest of the nodes of the motif.
-This means that we perform $|{\cal M}| (n(G')-1)$ such insertions.
+This means that we perform $|\I| (n(M)-1)$ such insertions.
 Each insertion requires $\log (t+1)$ bits to describe, where $t$ is the size of the graph before the insertion.
-Let $H$ be the template graph and $G$ the complete graph, then we require $\sum_{t=n(H)}^{n(G)-1} \log (t+1) = \log (n(G)!) - \log (n(H)!)$ bits to record the correct insertions. \end{description}
+We require $\sum_{t=n(H)}^{n(G)-1} \log (t+1) = \log (n(G)!) - \log (n(H)!)$ bits to record the correct insertions. \end{description}